MenaRaouf/getting-and-cleaning-data-course-project/README.md

 main variable is "data" which contain the main data after merging all the files

-data_mean contain the mean of each column
+"data_mean" contain the mean of each column